jquery/jquery-migrate/warnings.md

 }
 ```

-You could achive same effect with -
+You can achive same effect with this:

 ```js
 jQuery.easing.easeInCubic = function ( p ) {